syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
 'Load the template document
 Using document As WordDocument = New WordDocument("Template.docx")
-    Dim i As Integer = 0
+    Dim fileId As Integer = 0
     'Iterate each section from Word document
     For Each section As WSection In document.Sections 'Create new Word document